For the sake of speeding up the process: the United States will simplify the filing of documents for Real ID

-"The problem remains that tens of millions of Americans do not yet have an ID that complies with the Real ID Act, and we will not solve this problem," Barnes said in a statement.
+“The problem remains that tens of millions of Americans do not yet have a Real ID Act, and we are not going to solve this problem,” Barnes said in a statement.

 The department requested ideas from the public on how to expedite the process.
 As a result, DHS accepted the idea of electronic filing.

-“Rest assured, the department will continue to explore other viable options to improve this process and will do its best to inform Americans of the requirement to obtain a Real ID by October,” Wolfe said.
+“Rest assured, the department will continue to explore other viable options to improve this process and will do its best to educate Americans about the Real ID requirement by October,” Wolfe said.

-Previously, those wishing to obtain a Real ID had to collect all the documents and personally submit them at the offices of the Department of Vehicles (DMV) in their state.
-Each state now has the right to allow electronic submission of documents.
-If such a decision is made, it will save time for applicants.
-It is worth noting that applicants still have to bring all the necessary documents with them to the DMV office before receiving a Real ID - the specialist will check their compliance with what was submitted in the electronic application.
+Previously, those wishing to obtain a Real ID had to collect all documents and personally submit them at the offices of the Department of Motor Vehicles (DMV) in their state.
+Every state now has the power to authorize electronic filing.
+If such a decision is made, it will save applicants time.
+It is worth noting that applicants will still have to bring all the necessary documents with them to the DMV office before obtaining a Real ID - the specialist will check their compliance with what was submitted in the electronic application.

 What documents must be submitted to obtain a Real ID:

 Identification card with date of birth and full name.
 Eligible documents include: